Published on 30 Nov 2010

-Big Data, C-Suite Framework, IBM Research, Smart Work, Smarter Analytics, Smarter Analytics - Increase operational efficiency, Smarter Planet
+Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud, C-Suite Framework, IBM Research, Smart Work, Smarter Analytics, Smarter Analytics - Increase operational efficiency, Smarter Planet

 The rapid advance of medical monitoring technology has done wonders to improve patient outcomes.
 Today, patients are routinely connected to equipment that continuously monitors vital signs such as blood pressure, heart rate and temperature.